-In order to be healthy we have to supply our body with selenium on a daily basis because it makes our immune system stronger, defends body cells, DNA and mitochondria against free radical damage, and plays a key role in maintaining thyroid function and a healthy metabolism.
+In order to be healthy, we must supply our body with selenium daily because it makes our immune system stronger, defends body cells, DNA and mitochondria against free radical damage, and plays a key role in maintaining thyroid function and a healthy metabolism.

 Selenium has also antiviral, antibacterial and antifungal properties, helps reduce the risk of autoimmune diseases, various types of cancer, and thyroid problems, and is essential for male and female fertility and reproduction.